Publish-header

 Donating in Time of Need

-Next weel we begin our Pasta-bilities Drive through March 17.
-And we are always accepting non-perishable foods to assist those in need, and items may be dropped off in the Narthex (foyer) at services on Sunday and Feastdays.
+In addition to our current Breakfast Foods drive, we are always accepting non-perishable foods to assist those in need, and items may be dropped off in the Narthex (foyer) at services on Sunday and Feastdays.
 Likewise, our Philoptochos Ladies are seeking donations of coffee to assist the City Rescue Mission of Hammond, a local homeless shelter.
 Again, donations can be left in the Narthex or at the Parish Office during the week.

 50th Wedding Anniversarty/85th Birthday